Skip to main content

 We hope you feel inspired by this week's design!

-If you missed the last instalment of Project of the Week, featuring a neutral and biophilic salon design by Cocoon & Bauer, click here to read it.
+If you missed the last instalment of Project of the Week, featuring a timeless family kitchen design by Snug Kitchens, click here to read it.

 Join SBID